 Minimum cumulative grade point average of 2.00 in courses required for the major.
-MA 364 Modern Algebra, MA 374 Analysis I and MA 380 History Of Mathematics must be passed with a grade of C- or better to be counted toward the major.
+MA 364 Modern Algebra, MA 374 Analysis I and MA 380 Senior Seminar in Mathematics must be passed with a grade of C or better to be counted toward the major.